 The population of South Island lesser short-tailed bats in the Eglinton Valley is the only known viable population of this species on mainland South Island.

-DOC travelled to the Antipodes Island in winter 2016 to eradicate mice with support from its partners the Morgan Foundation, WWF-New Zealand, Island Conservation and the New Zealand public.
+DOC travelled to the Antipodes Island in winter 2016 and eradicated mice with support from our partners the Morgan Foundation, WWF-New Zealand, Island Conservation and the New Zealand public.

 Monitoring and translocation projects are conducted each year for endangered species in Fiordland.

 DOC is concerned about the risks to beekeeping sustainability in New Zealand.
 We are taking the lead by creating a sustainable model for beekeeping – one based on conservation.

 This collaborative project was set up to restore and boost numbers of kōaro in the Waitarere Stream at Kaikaitahuna.

 Learn about kākāpō conservation, donate or get involved.